Sri Lankan Court Orders Release of 26 Indian Fishermen, Draws Flak for Detention of Boats & Equipment

 A total of 22 fishermen hailing from here and four from Puthukottai, arrested last month, were ordered to be released by the court.
 The court also cautioned the fishermen against entering the country's waters (illegally) in the future and warned of two years' imprisonment, if apprehended.

-Local fishermen associations opposed the detention of the boats and equipment, saying they were the sole means of livelihood for the persons concerned.—PTI
+Local fishermen associations opposed the detention of the boats and equipment, saying they were the sole means of livelihood for the persons concerned.